 Gorgonzola is a famous Italian variety of blue cheese.
 It is creamy when young, but becomes soft and crumbly overtime, which is ideal for topping on salads, pasta, pizza, and risotto.
 It is also a very mild variety.

 The taste is salty, buttery, and earthy with some hints of sweetness provided by cow milk.
+Thanks to its taste, you can easily tell the differences between Gorgonzola and blue cheese.
+It’s hard to miss the signature flavor of Gorgonzola cheese.

 This variety has three other subvarieties, which are classified according to age.
 Gorgonzola Bianco is briefly aged.
 It is creamy, soft and has a mild and buttery flavor.